lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 In particular:

-- Batch file ``compile-c.bat`` must specify whether or not your compiler/linker environment provides a function called ``memmove()``.
+- Batch file ``compile-c.bat`` must specify whether or not your compiler/linker environment provides a function called ``memmove``.
-  The simple application being tested here does not use ``memmove()``, so this aspect of the compiler batch file is not checked.
+  The simple application being tested here does not use ``memmove``, so this aspect of the compiler batch file is not checked.
   See `Troubleshooting the memmove function`_ below.

 - Batch file ``compile-cpp.bat`` must be configured for the C++ language, rather than the C language.
-  Compared to ``compile-c.bat``, often no particular changes are required (but see the examples in the standard distribution).
+  Often no particular changes are required compared to ``compile-c.bat`` See the sample batch files in the standard distribution.

 Checking link-c-exe.bat
 ^^^^^^^^^^^^^^^^^^^^^^^

-Once you have successfully compiled source code file ``get-address-size.c`` into an object file ``get-address-size.o``, the next step is to link the object file into a runnable program, or executable.
+Once you have successfully compiled source code file ``get-address-size.c`` into an object file ``get-address-size.o``, the next step is to link the object file into an executable (i.e., a runnable program).

-Still working in the same batch file subdirectory, run the linker batch file:
+Working in the same subdirectory where you built the object file, run the linker batch file:

 .. code-block:: none